New Student Orientation

 Tours, games, interaction with current and other new Gordon students, interaction with faculty and staff, and more!
 Once you arrive on campus, you will meet your Gordon Orientation Leader (who is also a Gordon student).
 He/she will be your guide for the day.
 Along with other new Gordon students, you will participate in a variety of sessions designed to prepare you for campus life and academic success here at Gordon State!

 Perhaps the most important part of NSO day is a series of academic advising and information sessions.
-At the end of the day, we will gather information from you and use it to make your first-year schedule, which you will be able to access on your Banner Web page by the Wednesday after your NSO (don’t worry—you will be given a chance to make changes to your schedule before classes begin).
+At the end of the day, we will gather information from you and use it to make your first-year schedule, which you will be able to access on your Banner Web page within 3 business days after your NSO (don’t worry—you will be given a chance to make changes to your schedule before classes begin).
 Students who do not attend an NSO will not be given a schedule.

 When is New Student Orientation?